nityoday/streamlit-spotify-json-playlist-viewer/readme.md

     *   Added Date (formatted as DD-MMM-YYYY)
 *   **File Upload:**  Allows you to upload your `Playlist1.json` file directly through the web interface.
 *   **Clean UI:**  Uses a list-based playlist selector in the sidebar and displays track data in a wide, readable table.
+*   **Background Music:**  Gives an option to enable background music for when you are browsing your playlist data.

 ## How to Use